talonhub/community/README.md

 Keys are defined in keys.py from line 83 - 182.
 The alphabet is used for A-Z. https://github.com/knausj85/knausj_talon/blob/84c6f637ba8304352aa15e01b030e8fa36f4f1a2/code/keys.py#L83

-All key commands are mapped defined in keys.talon https://github.com/knausj85/knausj_talon/blob/master/misc/keys.talon
+All key commands are defined in keys.talon https://github.com/knausj85/knausj_talon/blob/master/misc/keys.talon

 On Windows, try commands such as